subtchallenge/test_scoring_server/README.md

     $ docker-compose exec django pytest -v

-Note: This version of the Test Scoring Server will respond with "score_change" == 1 if a correct Urban Circuit artifact type is submitted (i.e., ["survivor", "backpack", "cell phone", "vent", "gas"]).
-It will respond with "score_change" == 0 if the artifact type is incorrect.
+Note: This version of the Test Scoring Server will respond with "score_change" == 1 if a correct Final Event artifact type is submitted (i.e., ["survivor", "cell phone", "backpack", "drill", "fire extinguisher", "gas", "vent", "helmet", "rope", "cube"]).
+The type string must be spelled correctly, although it is case-insensitive.
+It will respond with "score_change" == 0 if the artifact type is invalid.